-The lowly C-47 attaches gels and diff to barn doors, levers pictures away from walls to avoid reflections, can be reversed to pull scrims from hot lights, can break down into camera wedges to level a hi-hat (or stray apple box), holds up the edge of a 4-by floppy so the director can get to video village, keeps doors from closing, marks your coffee cup… the uses are almost endless.
+The humble C-47 holds gels and diff to barn doors, pulls pictures away from walls to avoid reflections, can be reversed to pull scrims from hot lights, can be broken down into camera wedges to level a hi-hat (or stray apple box), holds up the edge of a 4-by floppy so the director can get to video village, keeps doors from closing, marks your coffee cup… the list goes on.

 Large plastic clips are fantastic to have in your camera bag compared to the traditional clothespins due to their durability and don’t take up much extra room in your bag.

 To safeguard their cameras, most cinematographers employ a UV lens filter, especially if they have a costly lens.
 UV lens filters keep dust and grime from getting on the lens.
 Essentially, the lens is shielded by this protective coating.